 Dr Josh Chatelier is a Clinical Immunologist and Allergist who also works at the Alfred Hospital and the Royal Melbourne Hospital.
 He also has a honorary position at The University of Melbourne.

 He has interest in primary immunodeficiency and allergic diseases.
 He is experienced in the management of immunodeficiency, hereditary angioedema, systemic mastocytosis, chronic spontaneous urticaria, and all aspects of allergic disease including severe asthma, allergic rhinitis, allergen immunotherapy, food and drug allergy.

-He sees adults and adolescents 16 years or older in this practice.
+He sees adults and adolescents 14 years or older in this practice.

 He undertook his specialist training in Clinical Immunology and Allergy at the Alfred Hospital and The Royal Melbourne Hospital.
 His passion for immunology began during his undergraduate years at Monash University (BScHons) majoring in immunology and completing his thesis in vaccine adjuvants.
-He subsequently undertook his post graduate medical qualification at Deakin University (MBBS) and initially trained at Eastern Health as a junior doctor.
+He subsequently undertook his post graduate medical qualification at Deakin University (MBBS) and initially trained at Eastern Health.

-He continues research with the University of Melbourne in areas such as severe asthma, thunderstorm asthma, primary immunodeficiency and allergy.
+He continues research in areas such as asthma, primary immunodeficiency and food allergy.
 He also enjoys teaching medical students and junior doctors, and giving lectures at the University of Melbourne.
-Dr Chatelier is a fellow of the Royal Australasian College of Physicians (FRACP), member of the Australasian Society of Clinical Immunology and Allergy (ASCIA), member of the Transplantation in Primary Immunodeficiency (TAPID) group, member of the European Society for Immunodeficiencies (ESID).
+Dr Chatelier is a fellow of the Royal Australasian College of Physicians (FRACP), member of the Australasian Society of Clinical Immunology and Allergy (ASCIA), member of the Transplantation in Primary Immunodeficiency (TAPID) group, member of the ASCIA immunodeficiency committee, and member of the European Society for Immunodeficiencies (ESID).